kodekloudhub/amazon-elastic-kubernetes-service-course/docs/nodes.md

         kubectl apply -f aws-auth-cm.yaml
         ```

-    1. Wait 2-3 minutes for node join to complete, then
+    1. Wait around 60 seconds for all nodes to join.

 1. Verify the Nodes

-    Verify that the nodes have joined the cluster and are in the `Ready` state
+    Verify that the nodes have joined the cluster and are in the `Ready` state.
+You may need to run the following several times until all nodes are ready.

     ```bash
     kubectl get node -o wide